Please click here if you do not see a Nav Frame at left

 When you are ready to go beyond the BEGINNERS' BASIC STRATEGY outlined above, you are ready to continue reading below.
 Have fun, and may the tiles be with you!

-NOTE: The italicized hands above are a subject of controversy - their values and usage are not universally recognized by Yahoo players - nor by Hong Kong players, for that matter.
+NOTE: The italicized hands above are a subject of controversy - their values and usage are not universally recognized by all Hong Kong players.
 You have to inquire about the table rules whenever joining a table with strangers.

 The following Q&A posts may be of help for novices coming to grips with the 3-fan rules.
 These are from